 Buying or Adopting a Leonberger

 Most Leonbergers come from responsible breeders, not shelters.
-Because of health testing and limited litters, the price is usually high.
+Because of health testing and limited litters, the price to buy a Leonberger puppy is usually high.

 - Buying from a breeder costs much more than adopting